Reds beat Nationals 8-7 in 11 but fall further behind Cards

-CINCINNATI (AP) — Aristides Aquino drove in TJ Friedl from second base with a game-ending single off the glove of second baseman Luis Garcia, and the Cincinnati Reds beat the Washington Nationals 8-7 in 11 innings Friday night.
+CINCINNATI (AP) — Aristides Aquino drove in TJ Friedl with a game-ending single off the glove of second baseman Luis Garcia, and the Cincinnati Reds beat the Washington Nationals 8-7 in 11 innings Friday night.

-Aquino’s sharp one-hopper off Mason Thompson (1-2) trickled into short right field.
+Aquino’s sharp one-hopper off Mason Thompson (1-2) trickled into short right field, allowing Friedl to score from second.

+“It’s super special,” Aquino said.
+“Any time you can do something to help the team win is pretty special.”

-Despite the victory, the Reds fell further behind St. Louis for the second NL wild card because the streaking Cardinals swept a doubleheader from the Chicago Cubs.
+Despite the victory, the Reds fell further behind St. Louis in the race for the second NL wild card because the streaking Cardinals swept a doubleheader from the Chicago Cubs.
 Cincinnati is six games back of the Redbirds with eight to play — and Philadelphia in between.

 Art Warren (3-0) escaped a bases-loaded jam in the 11th with help from an alert defensive play by Joey Votto.
 The first baseman narrowly beat Garcia to the bag to end the inning after making a backhand grab of his sharp one-hopper.